 The idea behind OHATS is simple and proven throughout history: if a community group tracks actions, events, lessons and results important to their success then they can learn from them and be more successful.
 View OHATs archive at this link.
 View 2001 version at this link.

-- the number and type of actions and events reported (such as lessons and best practices), and
+OHATS simplifies the collection and organization of data to increase: - the number of organization staff and stakeholders who document important actions and events - the number and type of actions and events reported (such as lessons and best practices), and - the rate of exchange of such intelligence.

 OHATS uses a set of core measures for all participating organizations and can include specific measures to best capture the work and mission of your organization, group or network.
 Events and actions described in OHATS can be organized and presented in a variety of formats and can be grouped and analyzed in order to identify graphical patterns of progress over time.